bitcraze/docker-builder/src/README.md

 with installation of compilers and tools, and to simplify building.
 If a build with the image passes on one machine it should also pass on another.

-The image currently supports python and firmware (C) modules.
+The image currently supports python, firmware (C) for the Crazyflie and Crazyradio.

 # Usage